Atlanta Falcons Training Camp Youth Weekend

 Additional prizes were awarded to those in attendance.
 They are as follows:

-Finally, Russell Athletic gave each coach a polo and Air Tran Airways provided a discounted flight voucher.
+Finally, Russell Athletic gave each coach a tote bag with a polo shirt and Air Tran Airways provided a discounted flight voucher to each attending head coach.

 The Captain in the Community program recognized outstanding varsity high school football student-athletes around the state of Georgia that demonstrated strong leadership skills both on and off the field.
 The program encouraged these student-athletes to continue to be leaders in their communities.